ivan-bui/mylightstrip-alexa-skill-nodejs/README.md

 Originally, I started this project to learn how to create an Alexa skill.
 I also used this opportunity to create an iOS companion app.

-Taking inspiration from the Philips Hue product line, the Alexa skill and app enables the user to change the colour and brightness of a WS2812 light strip.
+Taking inspiration from the Philips Hue product line, the Alexa skill and iOS app enables the user to change the colour and brightness of a WS2812 light strip.